ashourz/AlgoRoyale/CODE_REVIEW.md

 ---

-## What I can do next (I can implement these for you)

-- Create GitHub Actions workflow template and add tests for the DB validators and UserManager.
-- Auto-fix remaining `cur.execute` instances where interpolation appears.
-- Add CONTRIBUTING.md and a developer setup script (docker-compose) for local integration testing.

----

 ## Conclusion

 AlgoRoyale is a robust starting point for a professional algorithmic trading platform.
 With a focused sprint to harden DB usage, add CI and tests, and create a reliable local integration environment, it will be excellent for a professional portfolio and production deployments.

-If you'd like, I will:
-- Commit the README changes (done),
-- Add `CODE_REVIEW.md` (this file),
-- Continue the security audit/fixes or add CI templates and tests next.

-Tell me which follow-up you prefer and I'll continue.